Fir bark mulch is made from the chopped or shredded bark of conifers, such as redwood, pine, and fir.

 Composting is the natural process by which organic materials are broken down, making them available to plants and microorganisms.
 It is a major component of pedogenesis, or soil creation.
 Without healthy soil, we begin to lose our food, water and air.
 Yeah, it’s kind of important.

-More benefits of composting:
+More benefits of composting include:

 Selecting a site for composting